mandapie/basic-angular-course/5 book-management/README.md

   - create an action
   - create a reducer
     - the name of the "parameter" in the reducer has to match the action
+  - create an effect
+- @ngrx/store-devtools (v16.3.0) + Redux DevTools browser extension to view action calls and the current state of the app

 ## Development server